cmconti/TrayChimes/TrayChimes/res/readme.txt

             w/shell update or Win98/Win200 (or later) to work ).
         2. Recompiled with VC6 to reduce exe size.

+1.30   27 February, 23
+        1. Rebuilt program using VisualStudio 2022
+        2. Rebuilt installer using Inno Setup
+        3. Updated icons and graphics
+        4. Added option to run on startup
+        5. Use common time picker control
+        6. Targeted Windows 10 SDK

+TODO:
+        1. Add silent hours for chimes
+        2. Add mute (also cancel any currently playing chimes/alarms)
+        3. Modernize UI
+        4. Stop program on uninstall
+        5. Better alarm controls/granularity (e.g. weekday only, multiple alarms, etc.)
+        6. Replace wav files with ones I am certain are free to use since I don't know where the current ones came from 25 years ago.*sigh*

 Attributions:
 - Clock Image by VectorPortal.com